dedis/popstellar/be2-scala/README.md

 We introduced two custom [preprocessor flags](https://gcc.gnu.org/onlinedocs/gcc/Preprocessor-Options.html), one of which you already encountered:

 - Config file location (**mandatory**): location of the config file on the system with respect to the be2-scala folder
+- Security keys location (**mandatory**): location of the security keys on the system with respect to the be2-scala folder
 - Database auto-cleanup (optional).
 By adding the `-Dclean` flag, the database will be recreated everytime the server starts running

 ---